-1 [The back-of-head of the mid-sized male is represented by the HRMD attached to the threedimensional H-point machine, as well as by the Torso & Neck Link with the head room probe fitted 71 mm rearwards (see Figure 1-1)]
+1 The back-of-head of the mid-sized male is represented by the HRMD attached to the threedimensional H-point machine, as well as by the Torso and Neck Link with the head room probe fitted 71 mm rearwards (see Figure 1-1)

-In the instance where this will not produce a point of intersection, the CP will be designated at the horizontal top of the head [restraint].
-The horizontal top of the head restraint being defined as the uppermost point on the head restraint, which is determined by lowering a horizontal line in the median longitudinal plane of the designated seating position until it touches the head restraint (see Figure 1-4).
-Where more points are located at the same height, the longitudinally forward most point of the horizontal top of the head restraint is designated as CP.]
-[Note: This paragraph2.3.1 describes only CP] Where CP cannot be determined because the horizontal line through the back-of-head of the mid-sized male is on the level of a gap within the head restraint, CP will be determined using a 165 mm diameter sphere with its centre at the same height level as the horizontal line through the back-ofhead of the mid-sized male.
-When the sphere is making first contact with the head restraint, CP is designated as the rearmost point of the sphere in the gap area (see Figure 1-5).
-2.3.2.
-For front outboard head restraints that are prevented by the interior surface of the vehicle roofline from meeting the required height as specified in paragraph 5.1.1.2. of this regulation, the requirements of paragraph 5.1.1.4. of this regulation are assessed by the following procedure: 2.3.2.1.
+Note: This paragraph 2.3.1. describes only CP.

+Where CP cannot be determined because the horizontal line through the back-of-head of the mid-sized male is on the level of a gap within the head restraint, CP will be determined using a 165 mm diameter sphere with its centre at the same height level as the horizontal line through the back-of-head of a mid-sized male.

+When the sphere is making first contact with the head restraint, the CP is designated as the rearmost point of the sphere in the gap area (see Figure 1-5).

+- 2.3.2.
+For front outboard head restraints that are prevented by the interior surface of the vehicle roofline from meeting the required height as specified in paragraph 5.1.1.2. of this Regulation, the requirements of paragraph 5.1.1.4. of this Regulation are assessed by the following procedure: - 2.3.2.1.
 Adjust the head restraint to its maximum height and measure the clearance between the top of the head restraint and the interior surface of the roofline or the rear backlight, by attempting to pass a 25 ± 0.5 mm sphere between them.
-In the case of convertibles, the diameter of the sphere is 50 ± 0.5 mm.
-2.3.2.2.
-Adjust the top of the head restraint to the lowest position of adjustment intended for normal use, other than any non use position described in paragraph 5.4. of this regulation, and measure the height.
-Determination of intersection point IP Adjust the head restraint to the uppermost position.
+In the case of convertibles, the diameter of the sphere is 50 ± 0.5 mm. - 2.3.2.2.
+Adjust the top of the head restraint to the lowest position of adjustment intended for normal use, other than any non-use position described in paragraph 5.4. of this Regulation, and measure the height.

+Determination of intersection point IP

+Adjust the head restraint to the uppermost position.
 If the head restraint is tiltable or adjustable fore-and-aft, the tilt and fore-and-aft adjustment used for the determination of CP will be kept.

 The IP is determined on the front surface of the head restraint as the intersection with a vertical line rearwards of CP (see Figure 1-2) at the "distance x" (as given in table 1).

-Where IP would be located rearwards of the [horizontal top] of the head restraint, IP will be designated at the horizontal top of the head restraint (see Figure 1-4).
-[Note: consider all references to "horizontal top" for similar solution.]
-Where the CP is designated at the horizontal top of the head restraint in paragraph 2.3.1., and there is no existing point of IP on the head restraint surface, the IP is also designated on the horizontal top of the head [restraint] as determined in accordance with paragraph 2.3.1.
+Where the IP would be located rearwards of the horizontal top of the head restraint, the IP will be designated at the horizontal top of the head restraint (see Figure 1-4).

+Note: consider all references to "horizontal top" for similar solution.

+Where the CP is designated at the horizontal top of the head restraint in paragraph 2.3.1. of this Annex, and there is no existing point of the IP on the head restraint surface, the IP shall be also designated on the horizontal top of the head restraint as determined in accordance with paragraph 2.3.1. of this Annex.
-[Note: Need IP definition of the horizontal top for height calculation at paragraph 2.3.]

-The determined point "IP" will be kept in any adjustment position.
+The determined "IP" will be kept in any adjustment position.

-For head restraints not adjustable for height, IP is to be determined in the fixed position.
+For head restraints not adjustable for height, the IP is to be determined in the fixed position.